• Feature Name: List Subcommand

 Open questions

 1. Do we want to include more contracts information?
-We could print more granular information about contracts, e.g., the text of the contracts, the number of requires, ensures, or modifies contracts, or the locations of the contracts.
+We could print more granular information about contracts, e.g., the text of the contracts or the number of contracts.

 2. More generally, we could introduce additional options that collect information about other Kani attributes (e.g., stubs).
 The default would be to leave them out, but this way a user could get more verbose output if they so choose.